Wolverhampton: West Midlands Metro

-The West Midlands Metro, a light rail system, currently connects Wolverhampton St George's to Grand Central tram stop via West Bromwich and Wednesbury, mostly following the former Birmingham Snow Hill-Wolverhampton Low Level Line.
-There were plans for further lines within the city, with both a city centre loop and a line to Walsall via Wednesfield and Willenhall, mostly following the route of the closed Wolverhampton and Walsall Railway, however, these were cancelled in late 2015.
+The West Midlands Metro, a light rail system, currently connects Wolverhampton city centre to Edgbaston Village tram stop via West Bromwich and Wednesbury, mostly following the former Birmingham Snow Hill-Wolverhampton Low Level Line.
+Alternate trams serve either Wolverhampton St George's or the railway station.
+There were plans for further lines within the city, with both a city centre loop and a line to Walsall via Wednesfield and Willenhall, mostly following the route of the closed Wolverhampton and Walsall Railway, but these were cancelled in late 2015.

 All of the seven westernmost stations on the network are in Wolverhampton, with this number increasing to nine now Pipers Row and Wolverhampton station are connected to the network.

 In 2014/15, Centro announced in a £40 million deal, they would be replacing the entire fleet of the 16 AnsaldoBreda T-69 trams with 21 CAF Urbos 3 trams.
 The new Urbos 3 trams are 9 metres longer; at 33 m, with the ability of carrying 210 passengers, compared to the 156 from the T69.
 Additionally with the upgraded trams, Wolverhampton's Metro Line will be expanded.
 As part of the Wolverhampton Interchange Project; the Metro line will be extended from Wolverhampton St George's to Wolverhampton railway station, creating one stop at Wolverhampton bus station and subsequently ending at the railway station.
 It was scheduled to open in September 2020.
-However delays caused by COVID-19 mean the extension is not expected to open until September 2021.
+However, delays caused by COVID-19 mean the extension is not expected to open until September 2021.
 The line finally opened in the summer of 2023.

-In 2021, construction started on a 2 new metro Lines from Brierley Hill to Wolverhampton and Birmingham, one of these lines will terminate in Wolverhampton City Centre and will boost connectivity to the Black Country, this means that the corridor between Wolverhampton and Wednesbury will be served every 3 minutes by trams in peak times.
+In 2021, construction started on two new metro lines from Brierley Hill to Wolverhampton and Birmingham.
+One of these will terminate in Wolverhampton City Centre and will boost connectivity to the Black Country, which means that the corridor between Wolverhampton and Wednesbury will be served every three minutes by trams in peak times.

-In late September 2021, funding was given for over 4 new metro projects, including a new line from Wolverhampton to New Cross Hospital.
+In late September 2021, funding was given for four new metro projects, including a new line from Wolverhampton to New Cross Hospital.
 This new line will extend the existing line from Wolverhampton Interchange to the hospital, via an old railway line.
 Another planned but not confirmed extension is from St Georges to the i54.